vignav/Cansat-Flightsoftware/README.md

 # Cansat-Flightsoftware
-Cansat Flightsoftware for teensy 4.1
+Cansat Flightsoftware for Teensy 4.1